stoeps13/connections-doc/source/admin/install/t_install_console-mode.md

     1. Type 1 to specify that the applications use same database server or instance; type 2 to specify that they use different database servers or instances.

+        !!! note
-        **Note:** If allowed by your database configuration, you can select multiple database instances as well as different database servers.
+    If allowed by your database configuration, you can select multiple database instances as well as different database servers.

     2. Select a **Database type** from one of the following options: